PagerDuty/backstage-plugin-docs/docs/getting-started/backstage.md

       1. The service id can be found by navigating to a Service with PagerDuty console and pulling the ID value out of the URL (e.g. https://[YOUR-ACCOUNT].pagerduty.com/service-directory/[SERVICE-ID]).

+!!! note
+    If you are using multiple PagerDuty accounts in your setup you should add an `account` annotation to your Backstage entities.
+This way the plugin knows with which instance to communicate with.
+If you don't provide one, the account that was selected as the default one will be used.

+    ```yaml
+    annotations:
+        pagerduty.com/account: [PAGERDUTY-ACCOUNT] #(1)!
+    ```

+      1. The account value defined here is the PagerDuty account subdomain where the PagerDuty service mapped to your Backstage entity resides (e.g. https://[PAGERDUTY-ACCOUNT].pagerduty.com).

 ## Add the backend plugin to your application

 !!! note